abushnaq/SwiftUI-LearningSpace/README.md

 Other things:
 1) List of items, with ability to filter and sort.
 Implement pull to refresh, swipe to delete, add new items.
 2) Calendar integration to add items, remove them, and view them.
+DONE
 3) Play a video.
+DONE
 4) Basic SwiftCharts
 5) Fancy SwiftCharts